goedh452/homebridge-http-sunscreen/README.md

-!!!!!!!!
-WORK IN PROGRESS !!!!!!!!!

-# homebridge-http-sprinkler
+# homebridge-http-sunscreen
 A switch plugin for homebridge (https://github.com/nfarina/homebridge) which integrates with HTTP(S) APIs.

-A plugin for subscreens that can be controlled with an API.
+A plugin for sunscreens that can be controlled with an API.

 # Installation